 The Local Perkins Application asks LEAs to describe how they will use federal funds in strengthening CTE programming and expand student access to CTE programs.
-Under Perkins V, each state is required to submit a four-year plan to the U.S. Department of Education, Office of Career, Technical, and Adult Education (OCTAE) covering the 2020-2024 academic years.
+Under Perkins V, each state is required to submit a four-year plan to the U.S. Department of Education, Office of Career, Technical, and Adult Education (OCTAE).
 Local CTE providers (districts, consortia, and community colleges) receiving a Perkins V grant allocation are also required to submit plans with the same timeline committed.
 Submission of this Local Perkins Application will fulfill that eligibility requirement.